ghimiresunil/Graduate-Teaching-Assistant-AI-and-ML/README.md

 Backpropagation is a commonly used technique for training neural network.
 There are many resources explaining the technique, but this article will explain backpropagation with concrete example in a very detailed colorful steps.

+### Implementation of K-Nearest Neighbors from scratch

+I have added article based on how the KNN algorithm operates and how it can be applied using Python.
+There are several different reasons why implementing algorithms from scratch can be useful:

+* It can help us to understand the inner works of an algorithm
+* We could try to implement an algorithm more efficiently
+* we can add new features to an algorithm or experiment with different variations of the core idea